rsksmart/devportal-1.0/rif/rns/integrate/integrate-wallet.md

 This method is the simplest one for end users, because you will pay the transaction fees.

 Just need to create a service that will register subdomains on demand.
 It means that once a user creates a wallet, your app will dispatch a request to your server (who hosts a private key with funds) and that server will register domains by sending a transaction to a registrar contract.
-You can find an example of the API and contract implementations [here](https://github.com/rnsdomains/rns-subdomain-tool).
-The app has a sample front end too.
+Check out this [example of the API and contract implementations](https://github.com/rnsdomains/rns-subdomain-tool), which even includes a sample front end.

 ![](https://i.imgur.com/eFA66Kf.png)